vquynh/qwen-goal-tracker/README.md

-# qwen-goal-tracker
+# Qwen Goal Tracker
-A goal tracking app built with the help of Qwen AI
+A goal tracking app built with the help of Qwen3-235B-A22B